oliworx/simple-phpunit-example/README.md

     phpunit test/*

-to run the actual programm (to test if 17 is a prime number):
+to run the actual script (to test if 17 is a prime number):

     php isprime.php 17